EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Understand what is meant by "embodied carbon" in the context of HPC systems
+- Understand what is meant by "embodied carbon" in the context of HPC systems.
-- Learn how embodied carbon efficiency can be bettered by extending the lifespan of HPC systems and improving performance of applications on HPC systems
+- Learn how embodied carbon efficiency can be bettered by extending the lifespan of HPC systems and improving performance of applications on HPC systems.

 ::::::::::::::::::::::::::::::::::::::::::::::::::